Updated

-Penal Code 1018 PC is the California statute that allows defendants in California criminal court cases to withdraw their guilty plea or plea of no contest.
-A judge will typically grant or approve the motion upon a defendant’s showing of good cause.
-“Good cause” includes situations where the accused either did not understand the circumstances of a plea, did not enter a plea freely and voluntarily, or was not represented by a competent attorney.
+Penal Code § 1018 PC is the California statute that allows you to withdraw a plea of guilty or no contest.
+A judge will typically grant or approve the motion upon a showing of good cause.
+This includes situations where you either

-If a denial, a defendant can still try to avoid or challenge a sentence by:
+Even if the motion is denied, you can still try to avoid or challenge a sentence by:

 Our California criminal defense lawyers will highlight the following in this article: